LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

    -enabled = null, \
    -comment = null)

-   This method will modify the information for the group.
+   Modifies the information for the group.
 Passing any of the ``-name``, ``-enabled`` or ``-comment`` parameters will set the appropriate data.

 .. member:: security_registry->addUser(username::string, password::string, \
    enabled::boolean = true, \
    comment::string = '', \
    -realm = 'Lasso Security')

-   This method adds a new user to the system.
+   Adds a new user to the system.
 A username and password must be supplied.
-An optional enabled and comment parameter can be provided.
+An optional ``enabled`` and ``comment`` parameter can be provided.
 The ``-realm`` keyword controls which realm the user is placed in.
-The default is "Lasso Security".
-The user's information record is returned.
-This is a map object containing the user's id, name, enabled, comment, email, real_name and realm.
-Note: the "email" and "real_name" fields are not utilized at this time.
+The default realm is "Lasso Security".
+The user's information record is then returned as a map object containing the keys 'id', 'name', 'enabled', 'comment', 'email', 'real_name' and 'realm'.

+   .. note:: The 'email' and 'real_name' fields are not used at this time.

 .. member:: security_registry->addUserToGroup(userid::integer, groupid::integer)

-   This method is utilized to add a user to a group.
-Both user and group must be indicated by their integer ids.
+   Adds a user to a group.
+Both user and group must be indicated by their integer IDs.

 .. member:: security_registry->checkUser(username::string, password::string, -realm::string = 'Lasso Security')

-   This method will authenticate the given username and password and will return user's record if it succeeds.
-The return value will be a map containing keys for id, name, enabled, comment, email, real_name and realm.
-If the check fails, this method will return ``void``.
+   Authenticates the given username and password and will return user's record if it succeeds.
+The return value will be a map object containing the keys 'id', 'name', 'enabled', 'comment', 'email', 'real_name' and 'realm'.
+If the check fails, this method will return "void".
 The check will fail if the user account is not enabled.

 .. member:: security_registry->countUsersByGroup(groupid::integer)

-   This method returns the number of users in the indicated group.
+   Returns the number of users in the indicated group.

 .. member:: security_registry->getUser(userid::integer)
 .. member:: security_registry->getUser(name::string, -realm::string = 'Lasso Security')
 .. member:: security_registry->getUserID(name::string, -realm::string = 'Lasso Security')

    The first two methods return the user record for the indicated user.
-The second method returns the id of the indicated user.
+The second method returns the ID of the indicated user.

 .. member:: security_registry->listUsers(-name::string = '', -realm = null)
 .. member:: security_registry->listUsersByGroup(name::string)

    These methods list users and return their user records.
 The first method permits a ``-name`` pattern to be specified as well as a realm.
-Not passing a ``-realm`` will result in all realms being searched.
+Not specifying ``-realm`` will result in all realms being searched.
 The second method lists all of the users in the indicated group.

 .. member:: security_registry->removeUser(userid::integer)
 .. member:: security_registry->removeUserFromGroup(userid::integer, groupid::integer)